Slammpreal/Radius/README.md

 - **Vercel, Netlify**: Limited WebSocket support; some proxy features may not work as expected.
 These platforms work best for static content and serverless functions but may have limitations with the proxy backend.

 ## Don't Want To Deploy But The Link Is Inexcessable?
-Don't Wory. add this html script into any basic Website builder
+Don't wory, add this html script into any basic Website builder, it uses QuickDeploy to instantley open in about:blank and will work with ANY WEBSITE BUILDER or STATIC GENERATER/DEPLOYMENT!
 ```html
 <!DOCTYPE html>
 <html lang="en">